rr-uchchash360/2048-Game/README.md

 # 2048-Game
- This is one of my favorite games, which is why I attempted to develop it.
+ This is one of my favorite games, that is why I attempted to develop it.